 Make sure that the clothesline is under direct contact with sun rays.
 Do not place the clothes under shadows or tree shades.
 If the sun is not in the mood to raise the temperatures, but there are strong winds, the clothes will be moisture-free after some time.

-Things changes if you wash your clothes in the evening or it rains later in the night.
+Things change if you wash your clothes in the evening or it rains later in the night.
 Strong winds can still help.
 Alternatively, you can enjoy a campfire and hang all the wet clothes nearby.
-Use a clothesline and put your clothes few feet away from the fire.
+Use a clothesline and put your clothes a few feet away from the fire.
 Maintaining the distance is crucial because some of the synthetic fabrics are highly combustible and catch fire instantly.

 Apart from that, it’s better to monitor your clothes and turn them frequently, which helps them to dry rapidly.
 This action also lets you know that the clothes are not overheated.
 Before hanging the clothes, we suggest that you wring out all the water.
 More water levels will increase the drying time.
 Squeeze your clothes with full physical strength to remove all the moisture.

-These steps are also applicable if you are wet because of over sweating or washed the clothes.
+These steps are also applicable if you are wet because of over sweating or washing the clothes.
 Sweat might not make the garments wet like rainfall.
 Still, dry them to be comfortable and germ-free.